nicolearugay/real_time_processing_clickstream/README.md

 ### Setting Up a Kafka Broker
 Following Confluent's basic set up with Python and using a local cluster.

-1. Prerequisites
+1. Prerequisites:
    a.
-Linux
+Linux/macOS
    b.
 Python
-2. Create project
+2. Create project.
    a.
-Create a new directory
+Create a new directory.
    b.
-Create and activate a Python virtual environment
+Create and activate a Python virtual environment.
    c.
-Install the following libraries
+Install the following libraries:
 ```bash
 pip install confluent-kafka configparser
 ```